yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)logoutFailed:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_PROVIDER = the provider on which the logout has failed
+  // DICT_ELEMENT_PROVIDER = The provider (NSNumber*) on which the logout has failed
-  // DICT_ELEMENT_MESSAGE  = description of the reason for failure
+  // DICT_ELEMENT_MESSAGE  = Description (NSString*) of the reason for failure

   // ... your game specific implementation here ...
 }